Frustrations, Sexual Assault and Bad First Impressions of Vietscam

-Ten minutes into my gym session; panic sets in and I begin to worry.
+Ten minutes into my gym session; adrenaline calms down and panic sets in and I begin to worry.
 I’m in a foreign country and I have just attacked a taxi driver – and he could tell the police where I am.
 Of course, that’s not the true story, but I figured the police would take his side over mine.

 I have a really bad first impression of Vietnam and I’m in no rush to go back.
 In Thailand and Cambodia they try to get more money from you – but it’s done more in a cheeky and jovial way, with an impish grin on their faces.

 In Vietnam they are aggressive and they lock the doors to intimidate you.
-They’re not very friendly and they just see you as one big wallet.
-Be careful when in Hanoi, it saddens me to write this as I hate fear mongering and this is the first time in a whole year that I didn’t feel safe when travelling.
-Hell, when I’m in Thailand I feel safer than I do back at home!
+They’re not very friendly and the people in general just see you as one big walking wallet when they look at you.
+Be careful when in Hanoi, it saddens me to write this as I hate fear mongering and this is the first time in a whole year that I didn’t feel particularly safe when travelling.

 I’m just being honest about my encounter – travel isn’t always sunshine, rainbows and an orgy of Mark Twain quotes.